 Laptop Charger Backup

-No, this is not a sexy gift.
+No, this is not n exciting gift.
 But if your traveler works on the road, a backup laptop charger might save their day, project, or even career.
 (And would have saved me from running around Cyprus for a day trying to figure out where to get one before a very important meeting…).

 A luggage scale is especially helpful for the traveler who likes to stay right under the maximum allowable weight, or the traveler who bounces back and forth between big and budget airlines where the allowances can be different.